Sitefinity/Sitefinity-CLI/README.md

 ## Known issues
 #### Visual Studio 2015 integration
 Sitefinity VSIX/CLI correctly updates the csproj and sln files but Visual Studio 2015 won't refresh the solution correctly.
-The workaround is to reopen the solution
+The workaround is to reopen the solution.